 MEC THUSI LEADS MARCH AGAINST GENDER-BASED VIOLENCE

-By: Mbali Mngomezulu
+Written by: Mbali Mngomezulu

 Members of Jubilee Ministries International held an awareness march in Pietermaritzburg on Saturday against gender based violence towards women and children.

 The movement started on Langalibalele Street to the Premiere’s Office and included the MEC for Social Development, Weziwe Thusi.